 Max Homa details the impact of Tiger Woods

 Tiger Woods made a ‘dorky’ sport look cool.
 Max Homa believes so.
 Undeniably, Woods transcended the sport beyond its self-imposed threshold.
-In the same podcast, the UC Berkeley alum revealed, “When will my friends be like you play golf?
+In the same podcast, the UC Berkeley alum revealed, “When my friends will be like you play golf?
 I will just show them videos like, ‘Look at this f**king dude [Tiger Woods].
-Tell me that’s not cool.’”
+Tell me that’s not cool.”

 ADVERTISEMENT